sebhtml/biosal/Documentation/actor_API.md

 BSAL_ACTOR_START
 ```

-- Description: A message with this tag is sent to every actor present when the runtime system starts.
+A message with this tag is sent to every actor present when the runtime system starts.
 - Request message buffer: -

 Responses: -